-From time to time, pastoral counseling is necessary to foster spiritual growth in addition to pastoral care, confession and spiritual direction or when a person, couple or family is “stuck” despite having received pastoral care, confession and spiritual direction.
-Our priests provide such counseling to the extent that their training allows.
+From time to time, pastoral counseling is necessary to foster spiritual growth in addition to pastoral care, confession and spiritual direction or when a person, couple or family isunable to bring an issue to resolution despite having received pastoral care, confession and spiritual direction.
+Our priest provide such counseling to the extent that his training allows.

 Pastoral counseling is distinct from pastoral care in that it provides an ongoing context in which a person, couple or a family may work through more complex challenges.
-When our priests feel that such counseling is beyond their capability, they many recommend the help of a trained and licensed counselor who draws from the knowledge of both the behavioral sciences and theology.
+When our priest feels that such counseling is beyond his capability, he many recommend the help of a trained and licensed counselor who draws from the knowledge of both the behavioral sciences and theology.

 Pastoral counselors may also refer clients to other health care professionals, such as a psychologist or psychiatrist, for evaluation and medication.
 In many cases, pastoral counselors work as a team with other health care providers.

-Please contact a priest for further information and assistance in arranging pastoral counseling.
+Please contact our priest for further information and assistance in arranging pastoral counseling.